 I was born and raised in the northwest suburbs of Pittsburgh, Pennsylvania.
 My love for animals came as naturally as my artistic ability.
 It was the art that won over when I attended Edinboro University of Pennsylvania to study for a Bachelors degree in Applied Media Arts.

 I found the beginning of my career path moving south to Virginia with a job designing for the screen print apparel industry.
 A few years later the product packaging and point-of-purchase industry provided a new level of design skills.
 Fate brought me to Texas, and soon publishing offered a chance at a new career challenge.
-Five years and counting.
+Six years and counting.
 I think I’ll stick with it.

 As Art Director for the Quarter Horse News, I am responsible for the magazine’s overall layout and design.
 I provide photographic retouch and develop editorial illustrations when needed.
 I also tackle the design needs of the marketing and brand managment teams I even tried my hand at writing a bit and contributed to the QHN blog.
 Working within an industry with such passionate people feels like a second home to me.